 o n y o u r d o o r s t e p

 One of the things we love best about the Greatest Cape is its location in the heart of Tenants Harbor.
 A two minute walk will bring you to the General Store, several local restaurants, the library, a playground, and of course, the harbor itself.
-A few miles down the road is Port Clyde, at the very tip of the St. George peninsula, where you'll find galleries, a few shops, restaurants, and the best ice cream shop around!
+A few miles down the road is Port Clyde, at the very tip of the St. George peninsula, where you'll find galleries, a few shops, restaurants, and the best ice cream around!
 You can venture off the peninsula into nearby Rockland and Camden for more great restaurants, shopping, and sightseeing.
 This page will help you learn about all that the area has to offer.

 Drift Inn Beach